AdobeDocs/experience-platform.en/help/query-service/clients/rstudio.md

 >
 > This guide assumes you already have access to [!DNL RStudio] and are familiar with how to use it.
 More information about [!DNL RStudio] can be found in the [official [!DNL RStudio] documentation](https://rstudio.com/products/rstudio/).
 >
-> Additionally, to use RStudio with Query Service, you need to install the PostgreSQL JDBC 4.2 Driver.
+> Additionally, to use [!DNL RStudio] with Query Service, you need to install the [!DNL PostgreSQL] JDBC 4.2 Driver.
 You can download the JDBC Driver from the [PostgreSQL official site](https://jdbc.postgresql.org/download/).

 ## Create a [!DNL Query Service] connection in the [!DNL RStudio] interface